Teradata/stacki-wiki/Extend-Your-Scripts.md

 </post>
 ```

 This is a more complex example.
-Note that only script part of sethadoopenv.sh is contained in the <![CDATA[ ]]>
+Note that only the script part of sethadoopenv.sh is contained in the <![CDATA[ ]]> construction.
-constructions

 ```
 <post cond="has_mapr">